Robert Gascoyne-Cecil, 3rd Marquess of Salisbury: Member of Parliament: 1853–1866

-He entered the House of Commons as a Conservative on 22 August 1853, as MP for Stamford in Lincolnshire.
+Cecil entered the House of Commons as a Conservative on 22 August 1853, as MP for Stamford in Lincolnshire.
 He retained this seat until he succeeded to his father's peerages in 1868 and it was not contested during his time as its representative.
-In his election address he opposed secular education and "ultramontane" interference with the Church of England which was "at variance with the fundamental principles of our constitution".
+In his election address, he opposed secular education and "ultramontane" interference with the Church of England which was "at variance with the fundamental principles of our constitution".
 He would oppose "any such tampering with our representative system as shall disturb the reciprocal powers on which the stability of our constitution rests".
 In 1867, after his brother Eustace complained of being addressed by constituents in a hotel, Cecil responded: "A hotel infested by influential constituents is worse than one infested by bugs.
 It's a pity you can't carry around a powder insecticide to get rid of vermin of that kind".

 In December 1856 Cecil began publishing articles for the Saturday Review, to which he contributed anonymously for the next nine years.
 From 1861 to 1864 he published 422 articles in it; in total the weekly published 608 of his articles.
-The Quarterly Review was the foremost intellectual journal of the age and of the twenty-six issues published between spring 1860 and summer 1866, Cecil had anonymous articles in all but three of them.
+The Quarterly Review was the foremost conservative journal of the age and of the twenty-six issues published between spring 1860 and summer 1866, Cecil had anonymous articles in all but three of them.
 He also wrote lead articles for the Tory daily newspaper the Standard.
 In 1859 Cecil was a founding co-editor of Bentley's Quarterly Review, with John Douglas Cook and Rev. William Scott; but it closed after four issues.